restatedev/documentation/docs/typescript-sdk/serving.md

 The implementation of your service methods remains the same for both deployment options.
 :::

-Have a look at the deployment section of the documentation for guidance on how to deploy your services on AWS Lambda.
+Have a look at the next section on deployment for guidance on how to deploy your services on AWS Lambda.